 What results can I typically expect?

-Most patients report a high satisfaction rate from a tummy tuck procedure as it gives them a tighter, more defined abdomen area - something they may not have thought is possible.
+Most patients report a high satisfaction rate from both full and mini tummy tuck procedures, as it gives them a tighter, more defined abdomen area - something they may not have thought is possible.

 Before your procedure